Racine County Jane Doe

 The community was saddened by the discovery of this young Jane Doe who had endured so much.
 Over 50 people attended her funeral.
 Her gravestone reads “Daughter: Jane Doe.”
 After she was laid to rest the community and Law Enforcement’s focus shifted to capturing the monster responsible.
 Multiple facial reconstruction have been created and distributed to the public in hopes of someone recognizing Jane Doe.
 The most recent image was created by the National Center for Missing and Exploited Children in 2012 and shows two different facial expressions.

-In a recent interview, the Sheriff of Racine County, Christopher Schmaling, explained he is amazed with the emerging use of genealogy in police investigations.
-He specifically referenced the Golden State Killer who was captured in April of 2018 after his DNA was submitted to a genealogy site and a distant relative was identified.
+In a recent interview, the Sheriff of Racine County, Christopher Schmaling, explained he is amazed with the emerging use of ‘Familial DNA’ in police investigations.
+He specifically referenced the Golden State Killer who was captured in April of 2018 after a distant relative was identified.
 Schmaling expressed an interest in submitting Jane Doe’s DNA in hopes of finally identifying her.
-He explained there are some legal concerns in doing this as they would have to lie and say the DNA is their own.
+He explained there are some legal concerns in doing this.
 Because of this, the Sheriff’s office is working closely with the DA’s office and a team of lawyers.
 They believe identifying Jane Doe will lead to the person responsible for her death.
 Authorities do not want to lose the case in court due to the legal ramifications of how Jane Doe was identified.
 Sheriff Schmaling stated if they get the go-ahead, he is hopeful to use this technique in other Doe cases in the state of Wisconsin as well.

 Many missing females have been ruled out as possible matches based on Jane Doe’s dental records, fingerprints, and DNA which are on file and routinely checked against various missing person cases.
 A once thought to be promising match was Aundria Bowman who ran-away from her adoptive parents in Hamilton Michigan on March 11th 1989.
 Her biological mother was eventually tracked down and willing provided a DNA sample proving the two women are not one in the same.
 Others who have been ruled out include Tina D’ambrosio and Karen Wells.

-Another Jane Doe was discovered in Lake County, Illinois on December 9th 1999, a mere 4 and 1/2 months after the Racine County Jane Doe was discovered.
+Another theory is because she appeared to be mentally disabled, she may have been seen as an easy target to a predator.
+A Jane Doe was discovered in Lake County, Illinois on December 9th 1999, a mere 4 and a half months after the Racine County Jane Doe was discovered.
 She was also mentally disabled, malnourished and had been beaten to death.
 Her teeth were also not well cared for.
 She was eventually identified in 2006 as being Mary Kate Sunderlin who went missing September 4th 1999.
-Many believe there is a strong connection between the two murders.
+Many believe there is a strong connection between the two murders including some Law Enforcement personal.
 The victims were discovered across state lines but only 30 miles apart.
-If the same predator is responsible for both crimes, that gives the individual a window of just over a month between victims.
+If the same person is responsible for both crimes, that gives the individual just over a month from when the Racine County Jane Doe was discovered and when Mary Kate went missing.
 Three individuals were arrested and one convicted in connection to Mary Kate’s murder but new information regarding her time of death has exonerated the men.
 Mary Kate Sunderlin’s murder remains unsolved.